apmcleod/MV2H/README.md

 The goal of this project is to create an automatic, joint, quantitative metric for complete transcription of polyphonic music.
 This branch includes code to evaluate a non-aligned score and ground truth.

 ### Using with Non-aligned Data
-The program will automatically perform alignment itself.
-For the time information in the input text files, you may use any tempo, provided all of the given times are correct relative to each other.
-The aligned metric checks only for exact timing matches, rather than using a (for example) 50ms window.
+The program will perform alignment itself if used with the `-a` flag.
+Note that this sets the time window for onset, offset, and groupings to 0ms (since they should be aligned).
+For the time information in the input text files (particularly the ground truth), you should use some reasonable tempo, like 100 BMP.

 For details on using scoring MusicXML files with metric, see the MusicXML section below.